genuinetools/riddler/README.md

 [opencontainers/specs](https://github.com/opencontainers/specs)
 /[opencontainers/runc](https://github.com/opencontainers/runc) generator.

+## NOTE

-> **NOTE:** This project is no longer maintained.
-If you are using a version of
-> docker greater than 1.11 then you can just copy the config from
-> `/var/run/docker/libcontainerd` like so:
+This project is no longer maintained.
+If you are using a version of docker greater than 1.11 then you can just copy the config from `/var/run/docker/libcontainerd` like so:

 ```console
 $ docker ps -a